By J. L. Starkey

 He was also using a bit of erroneous information in his vital records.
 Though Cap was born in 1871, most of his California records contain a birth year of around 1860.
 I wondered if he used incorrect dates to hide from family members who were searching for him.
 Was he ashamed of his criminal past?
 If he was, he may have wanted to spare his family from sharing in that shame.

 Cousin Cap passed away on 11 November 1955, almost fifty years after he “died” in the San Francisco earthquake .
 In death, as in life, he would remain virtually invisible.
 His mother’s middle name, Delaney (also spelled Delana), was erroneously listed as her maiden name on Cap’s death record.
 Additionally, his birth year was recorded as 1858 instead of 1871.
-If relatives searched for Cap using his correct information, they probably found no trace of him at all.
+Sadly, if relatives searched for Cap using his correct information, they probably found no trace of him.

 Thus, the legend of cousin Cap continued – unchallenged – for almost 114 years.